 - Micromobility (e.g., bikes, scooters, etc.) and shared transportation services (e.g., bike shares) have grown rapidly in recent years.
 In 2019, 136 million trips were taken by shared micromobility users.3

 (With average persons per vehicle)

 - Drive responsibly.
-Aggressive driving habits can lower highway fuel efficiency by up to 33%, and speeds over 50 mph significantly lower gas mileage.15
+Aggressive driving habits can lower fuel efficiency by 10% to 40%, and speeds over 50 mph significantly lower gas mileage.15

-- Improvements in information technology related to vehicles promise to reduce energy wasted from drivers stuck in traffic.17
+- Improvements in information technology related to vehicles such as automation and platooning will likely reduce energy wasted from drivers stuck in traffic.17

 Encourage Supportive Public Policy

-- Dense, mixed-use communities encourage foot and bike traffic while reducing travel time between residences, businesses, and office spaces.
+- Dense, mixed-use communities encourage foot and bike travel while reducing time between residences, businesses, and office spaces.

-- U.S. Department of Energy (DOE), Oak Ridge National Lab (2015) Transportation Energy Data Book: Edition 34.
+- U.S. Department of Energy (DOE), Oak Ridge National Lab (2021) Transportation Energy Data Book Edition 39.